PublishedMethods / research projectUnsupervised machine learning

 How can social-cognition researchers find hidden structure in attitude data without deciding the answer in advance?

-Evidence / design
+Data / design

 Methods tutorial using Project Implicit Race IAT data and worked examples.